IQAndreas/markdown-licenses/gnu-lgpl-v2.1.md

 The precise terms and conditions for copying, distribution and modification follow.
-Pay close attention to the difference between a &ldquo;work based on the library&rdquo; and a &ldquo;work that uses the library&rdquo;.
+Pay close attention to the difference between a “work based on the library” and a “work that uses the library”.
 The former contains code derived from the library, whereas the latter must be combined with the library in order to run.